 Undefined behaviour will occur if a thread exits before the main procedure, from which it was called.

 6.56.2 Guidance to language users

+Software developers can avoid the vulnerability or mitigate its ill effects in the following ways.
+They can:

 Follow the guidance contained in ISO/IEC 24772-1 subclause 6.56.5.

-Do not depend on the sequence of keys in a dictionary to be consistent across implementations, or even between multiple executions with the same implementation, in versions prior to Python 3.7.
+Avoid dependance on the sequence of keys in a dictionary to be consistent across implementations, or even between multiple executions with the same implementation, in versions prior to Python 3.7.

 When launching parallel tasks do not raise a BaseException subclass in a callable in the Future class.

-Do not modify the dictionary object returned by a vars() and locals() call.
+Forbid modification of the dictionary object returned by a vars() and locals() call.

-Do not try to use the catch warnings function to suppress warning messages when using more than one thread.
+Forbid the use of the catch_warnings function to suppress warning messages when using more than one thread.

-Do not inspect or change the content of a list when sorting a list using the sort() method.
+Forbid inspecting or changing the content of a list when sorting a list using the sort() method.

 6.57 Implementation–defined behaviour [FAB]